Right n-Nakayama algebras and their representations: Introduction

 In Section 4 we introduce the $n$-cofactor serial right modules and right $n$-coNakayama algebras.
-By using the standard duality we show that $M$ is a $n$-factor serial left $\Lambda$-module if and only if $\mathit{D}(M)$ is a $n$-cofactor serial right $\Lambda$-module.
+By using the standard duality we show that $M$ is an $n$-factor serial left $\Lambda$-module if and only if $\mathit{D}(M)$ is an $n$-cofactor serial right $\Lambda$-module.
 Then we show that an artin algebra $\Lambda$ is left $n$-Nakayama if and only if $\Lambda$ is right $n$-coNakayama.

 In the final section, we focus on right $2$-Nakayama algebras.
 We show that if every indecomposable non-projective right $\Lambda$-module is uniserial, then $\Lambda$ is either Nakayama or right $2$-Nakayama algebra.
 Also we give a characterization of indecomposable modules and almost split sequences over a right $2$-Nakayama algebra.
 Finally we describe finite dimensional right $2$-Nakayama algebras in terms of their quivers with relations.